GurkiratSaini/tech-blog/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   This is a blog website written in JavaScript using the MVC framework.
 This app was developed in Node.js with Express.js, Express-Handlebars, Sequelize, MySQL2, Dotenv, Express-Session, Connect-Session-Sequelize and BCrypt packages.
+The cookies are set to expire after 5 mins just for demonstartion purposes.

   ## Deployed App Links
   Heroku: https://vast-taiga-31419.herokuapp.com/ <br />